Head CT scan

 A CT scan can reduce or avoid the need for invasive procedures to diagnose problems in the skull.
 This is one of the safest ways to study the head and neck.

-Other tests that may be done instead of Cranial CT scan include:
+Other tests that may be done instead of a head CT scan include:

 - MRI of the head